 - Pharmaceuticals and Public Policy

 PCHS embraces a leadership role in curricular innovation at the College.
 Our faculty are serving in leadership roles that are creating new learning experiences for Doctor of Pharmacy students and modeling innovative teaching and learning strategies in a variety of courses.
 Learn more about our advancing education in:

 - Advancement of Experiential Education

 - Innovations in Teaching

 Dr. Jean Moon & Dr. Jody Lounsbery

 Dr. Jean Moon and Dr. Jody Lounsbery are faculty in PCHS, College of Pharmacy at the Broadway Family Medicine Clinic.
 Dr. Moon is the Program Director for the Postgraduate Pharmacy Residency Program.
 Dr. Lounsbery is an Assistant Director for the Postgraduate Pharmacy Residency Program.

-William Elmquist, PharmD, PhD, and Todd Sorensen, PharmD, FAPhA, FCCP, have received the Award for Outstanding Contributions to Graduate and Professional Education as part of the University of Minnesota 2020-2021 Distinguished Teaching Awards.
+Dr. Amy L. Pittenger, head of the Department of Pharmaceutical Care & Health Systems and professor, is the recipient of a 2022 Award for Outstanding Contributions to Graduate and Professional Education as part of the 2021-2022 Distinguished Teaching Awards.